simonhw/beekeeping/README.md

 CSS code in the Why Become a Beekeeper section that makes the four divs arrange into a grid on smaller screen sizes was inspired by the Meetup Times section in the Code Institute Love Running Walkthrough Project.
 - [Code Institute - Meetup Times](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/5.3-meetup-times)

+Code in the Form page on line 11 was provided by CI Mentor Graeme Taylor during the second mentor meeting.

 ### Content
 All code content was written by Simon Henleywillis unless otherwise specified above.